INSTRUCTORS

 Co-owner of Blue Raven Music.

 Two of her bands have placed 1st at the Tallgrass fiddle and band contest.
-She currently plays Upright Bass and sings with the Midnight Wanderers
+She currently plays Upright Bass and sings with the Midnight Wanderers and guitar and banjo in a duo with Matt.

 Want to hear more about how Blue Raven began or Jenny and Matt's philosophy behind the studio?
 Then take a listen to the podcast episode with Lo on #SupportLNK!